lammps/lammps/doc/src/fix_shardlow.rst

 Restrictions
 """"""""""""

-This command is part of the USER-DPD package.
+This command is part of the DPD-REACT package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 This fix is currently limited to orthogonal simulation cell